 The three necessary parameters are input on a single line and are separated with a slash (example: 192.168.1.3/Disk-2/04).
-If the mirror source is local, then the remote server IP address is omitted and a
+If the mirror source is local, then the remote server IP address is omitted and a leading slash is used (example: /Disk-2/04).
+If the hour parameter is omitted, then 00 is assumed and the mirror will sync at the beginning of each new day.

-The NASLite-2 rsync service must always be enabled on a remote source.
+The NASLite-M2 rsync service must always be enabled on a remote source.
 However it is not required for local mirroring or on a server hosting the destination mirror disk.

 Mirroring parameters are saved in a file named MIRROR at the root of the mirror drive.
-That file can be manipulated only via the NASLite-2 Administration Utility and cannot be deleted or tampered with manually.
 Seeing that file at the root of a storage drive is an indication that the disk is a mirror and that the content is a copy.